flocked/FZSwiftUtils/README.md

 Observe `NotificationCenter` notifications using a block.

 Use NotificationCenter`s `observe(name:object:block:)`.
-It returns a `NotificationToken` that you need to save as long as you want to observe the notification.
+It returns `NotificationToken` that you need to save as long as you want to observe the notification.

 ```swift